jcelerier/jcelerier.name/_posts/2021-07-19-Reflection.md

 You are proud of your neat results, prepare conference papers, etc... but !
 Now is the time to implement your noise algorithm in a set of software in order to have it used widely and become the next industry standard in procedural noise generation.

 If you are used to working in C#, Java, Python, or any other language more recent than 1983, the solution may at this point seem trivial.
 Sadly, in C++, this has been unordinately hard to implement until now, especially when one aims for as close as possible to a zero-runtime cost-abstraction.

+On the other hand, if you implement your algorithm in C#, Java, or Python, having it useable from any other runtime environment is a massive challenge, as two VMs, often with their own garbage collection mechanism, etc... now have to cooperate.
+Thus, for something really universal, a language than can compile to native binaries, with minimal dependencies, is the easiest way to get a large reach.
+In particular, most media host environments are written in a native language and expect plug-ins conforming to operating system DLLs.
+There aren't that many suitable candidates with a high enough capacity for abstraction: C++, Rust, D without GC.
+Since most of the media host provide C or C++ APIs, C++ is the natural, minimal-friction choice.

-In particular, this blogpost is a plea to C++ implementors, to show how much better and easier true reflection would make one's life, and what kind of abstracting power it holds over existing techniques in C++.
+This blogpost is a plea to C++ implementors, to show how much better and easier true reflection as available in other languages, in particular with attribute reflection and user-defined attributes, would make one's life, and what kind of abstracting power "reflective programming" holds over existing generic programming techniques in C++: macro-based metaprogramming, template-based metaprogramming (with e.g. CRTP being commonly used for that).

 ### The problem domain

-Of course, the software should be able to display UI widgets adapted for the control of `alpha` and `beta`, whose bounds you have so painstakingly and thoroughly defined.
+The software in which we want to embed our algorithm should be able to display UI widgets adapted for the control of `alpha` and `beta`, whose bounds you have so painstakingly and thoroughly defined.
 Likewise, the UI widgets should adapt to the type of the parameter ; a spinbox may make more sense for `beta`, and a slider, knob, or any kind of continuous control for `alpha`.

 Maybe you'd also like to serve your algorithm over the network, or through an IPC protocol like D-Bus.
 Again, you'd have to specify the data format being used.